-Did you receive any support from Careers+Placements during your time at Aston?
+Did you receive any support from Careers and Placements during your time at Aston?

-The Careers+Placements team are crucial in helping students secure work placements.
-In my case, I used the C+P team to help me correct my CV.
+The Careers and Placements team are crucial in helping students secure work placements.
+In my case, I used the Careers and Placements team to help me correct my CV.
 Their CV advice helped me achieve a better response rate from placement organisations, so it’s a service any student at Aston should take advantage of.

-Furthermore, in first year I attended a few talks held by the C+P team.
+Furthermore, in first year I attended a few talks held by the Careers and Placements team.
 This really pushed me to start thinking about gaining experience early on – this advice ultimately stayed with me and led me to the position I am in today.
-I would, for this reason, attribute my successes to the C+P team!
+I would, for this reason, attribute my successes to the Careers and Placements team!